The Subfield Metric and its Application to Quantum Error Correction: The Subfield Weights and Metrics

 \subsection{The base-roof (BR)-subfield weight}

 Since the $\lambda$-subfield weight is completely determined by the number of entries in the base field and the number of entries which lie exclusively in the extension field, that is, not in the base field, we will introduce two functions related to these two numbers.
+Thus, we partition the ambient space and weight the blocks accordingly. this is a well-known technique, e.g. \cite{GlLu15}.

-Due to their nature, we call an entry $x_i$ of a vector $x \in \F_{q^m}^n$ of \emph{base type} if it is an element of the base field $\F_q$, respectively of \emph{roof type} if it is an element of the extension field, but not in the base field. \begin{definition} For $x \in \mathbb{F}_{q^m}^n$ we define its \emph{base weight} to be
+Due to their nature, we call an entry $x_i$ of a vector $x \in \F_{q^m}^n$ of \emph{base type} if it is an element of the base field $\F_q$, respectively of \emph{roof type} if it is an element of the extension field, but not in the base field. \begin{defi} For $x \in \mathbb{F}_{q^m}^n$ we define its \emph{base weight} to be

 and its \emph{roof weight} as

 By abuse of notation, for $x,y \in \mathbb{F}_{q^m}^n$, we define the \emph{base distance} between $x$ and $y$ as

 and the \emph{roof distance} as